Food and a Lot More

 Many of our guests suffer from untreated medical or psychological conditions.
 Every Sunday a team of doctors and nurses provide medical screening and help our guests navigate the complicated healthcare system.
 See Street Corner Care.

 There is a team of volunteers who sit down at the tables with our guests and write down any prayer requests they might have.
-These prayer requests are distributed to over one hundred prayer warriors who pray for our guests during the week.
-To sign up to receive prayer requests click here.
+These prayer requests are scanned and emailed to over ninety prayer warriors so they can pray for our guests during the week.
+You can sign up to receive weekly prayer requests at Becoming a Prayer Partner.

 Haircuts are a popular addition to Ladle’s list of services.
 There are several volunteers providing haircuts for our guests (both men and women).
 We often see a visible change in our guest’s demeanor after receiving a haircut.
 Below are before and after pictures for one of our guests.